rallekralle11/Tinyreflow/README.md

 # Tinyreflow
-Inspired by afterearthltd's reflow plate, but using fewer and simpler, THT components.
+Inspired by afterearthLTD's reflow plate, but using fewer and simpler, THT components.

-Everything but the arduino code is done, but the board hasn't been manufactured yet.
+Everything except the arduino code is done, but the prototypes haven't arrived yet.

 ![board](50x70_tiny2.png)